 Shop TODAY is editorially independent.
 Our editors selected these deals and items because we think you will enjoy them at these prices.
 If you purchase something through our links, we may earn a commission.
 Items are sold by retailer, not TODAY.
 Pricing and availability are accurate as of publish time.
 Learn more about Shop TODAY.

-It's been a little under two months since the Centers for Disease Control and Prevention released updated guidelines for fully vaccinated travelers and airports are starting to come alive again.
-But after over a year of being stowed away, you might be taking a look at your luggage and realizing it's time for an upgrade.
+Airports have started to come alive again over the last few months.
+But after over two years of being stowed away, you might be taking a look at your luggage and realizing it's time for an upgrade.

 If you're anything like me, checking luggage is not your favorite thing to do.
 I love being able to get off a plane and head straight to my destination without having to wait for a wave of suitcases to come tumbling down the baggage claim carousel and squint at every bag wondering if it's mine.
 All that to say, having a quality carry-on is of the utmost importance to me.

 Like anything else, there are thousands of brands and styles of travel bags to choose from, so we spoke to a few travel experts about their tips for picking the best carry-on luggage for your next trip.

 What to look for in a carry-on luggage

 A lot has changed since we last regularly traveled, not just in terms of restrictions, but also what we're actually packing.
 "Coming through this pandemic, we’re all packing things we never considered before: hand sanitizer, wipes, face masks, gloves.
 It used to be that travelers wanted easy access to their phone, laptop and favorite magazine; now travelers want quick access to their sanitizing regimen," travel expert Misty Belles told Shop TODAY via email.